Polyhedral distortions and unusual magnetic order in spinel FeMn$_{2}$O$_{4}$: RESULTS

 \subsection{Intrinsic trigonal distortion of the BO$_{6}$ octahedron}

-Figure~\ref{fig:3}(a-d) shows the geometrical information of the AO$_{4}$ (A=$Mn^{2+}$/$Fe^{3+}$) tetrahedra and BO$_{6}$ (B=$Mn^{3+}$/$Fe^{3+}$/$Mn^{2+}$) octahedra, and their projections in the ($HHL$) plane in the cubic notation.
-In the cubic structure at 773 K, all O-A-O bond angles in AO$_{4}$ tetrahedra are the same $\approx$109.47$^{\rm o}$, forming a perfect tetrahedron.
+Figure~\ref{fig:3}(a-d) shows the geometrical representation of of the AO$_{4}$ (A=$Mn^{2+}$/$Fe^{3+}$) tetrahedron and BO$_{6}$ (B=$Mn^{3+}$/$Fe^{3+}$/$Mn^{2+}$) octahedron, and their projections in the ($HHL$) plane in the cubic notation.
+In the cubic structure at 773 K, all O-A-O bond angles in AO$_{4}$ are the same $\approx$109.47$^{\rm o}$, forming a regular tetrahedron.
 All O-O bond lengths within the tetrahedron are the same.
-For the BO$_{6}$ octahedron, the O-B-O angle deviates significantly from 90$^{\rm o}$, with one 83.66$^{\rm o}$ and another 96.34$^{\rm o}$.
-This can also be seen from the projection of BO$_{6}$ octahedra in Fig.~\ref{fig:3}(c), reflected by a noncollinear ...O-B-O-B-O... chain due to the stretching of octahedra in $<111>$ direction.
+For the BO$_{6}$ octahedron, the O-B-O angle deviates significantly from 90$^{\rm o}$, with one being 83.66$^{\rm o}$ and another 96.34$^{\rm o}$.
+This can also be seen from the projection of the BO$_{6}$ octahedron in Fig.~\ref{fig:3}(c), reflected by a noncollinear ...O-B-O-B-O... chain due to the stretching of the octahedron in the $<111>$ direction.

-Such a trigonal distortion is closely associated with the oxygen position within the cubic $F d -3 m$ space group.
+Such trigonal distortion is closely associated with the oxygen position within the cubic $F d -3 m$ space group.
 Our results indicate that the trigonal distortion is already present in the cubic phase of FeMn$_{2}$O$_{4}$.
-The angular separation for FeMn$_{2}$O$_{4}$ is $96.34-83.66\approx$12.6$^{\rm o}$ at 773 K is comparable to MnV$_{2}$O$_{4}$ (12.9$^{\rm o}$) \cite{Sarkar2009} and FeV$_{2}$O$_{4}$ (10.7$^{\rm o}$)\cite{MacDougall2012}.
-Such a trigonal distortion in the cubic phase only modifies the O-B-O bond angles, but does not change the O-B bond lengths (2.037 \AA{} at 773 K).
-Note that the trigonal distortion extends to $T<T_{S}$ as shown in Fig.~\ref{fig:3}(b) and (d), indicating that this is an intrinsic structural feature in FeMn$_{2}$O$_{4}$.
+The angular separation is $\approx$12.6$^{\rm o}$ at 773 K is comparable to MnV$_{2}$O$_{4}$ (12.9$^{\rm o}$) \cite{Sarkar2009} and FeV$_{2}$O$_{4}$ (10.7$^{\rm o}$)\cite{MacDougall2012}.
+Trigonal distortion only modifies the O-B-O bond angles, but does not change the O-B bond lengths (2.037 \AA{} at 773 K).
+Note that the trigonal distortion extends to $T<T_{S}$ as shown in Fig.~\ref{fig:3}(b) and (d), indicating that this is an intrinsic structural feature of FeMn$_{2}$O$_{4}$.